MicrosoftDocs/dynamics365smb-docs/business-central/ui-search-filter-faq.md

 ## Can I do anything about the "Searching for rows is taking too long" message?

 There is a time-limit on how a long a search operation can take.
-First, try changing the search or filter criteria and try again.
+First, try changing the search and try again.
 If you are using [!INCLUDE[prodshort](includes/prodshort.md)] on-premises, contact your system administrator, because an administrator can increase the time-limit for searches.

 As an on-premises administrator, you increase the time-limit on searches by changing the **Search Timeout** setting of [!INCLUDE[prodshort](includes/prodshort.md)] server.
 For more information, see [Configuring Business Central Server](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/administration/configure-server-instance?#Database) in the Business Central Developer and IT Pro Help.